ShreyAgarwal26/Web-Dev-Template/README.md

 This is a template that anyone can use to make a website.

-This is made for local development, and for mongodb I recommend having [mongodb community server](https://www.mongodb.com/try/download/community) installed.
+This is made for local development, and not for replit.

 Technologies Used: